MoritzMy/NetMap/README.md

 NetMap is under active development.
 Features, APIs, and behavior may change as the project evolves.

-## Features

-- Manual ICMP Echo / Echo Reply implementation
-- Ping sweep across the local subnet
-- ICMP-based traceroute with increasing TTL
-- Hop discovery and round-trip time measurement
-- Aggregation of routes into a network graph
-- Lightweight and dependency-minimal design

-## How It Works

-1. **Subnet Discovery**
-   The local network range is derived from the active network interfaces.

-2. **Ping Sweep**
-   Each IP address in the subnet is probed using ICMP Echo requests to identify responsive hosts.

-3. **Traceroute Probing**
-   Responsive hosts are traced using ICMP packets with increasing TTL values, capturing intermediate hops via ICMP Time Exceeded responses.

-4. **Topology Inference**
-   Discovered routes are merged into a graph structure, where:
-    - Nodes represent IP addresses
-    - Edges represent observed hop-to-hop connections

 ## Limitations

 NetMap infers topology based on active probing and therefore has inherent limitations: